After the Gold Rush: Recording

 The bulk of the album was recorded in mid-March 1970 in Young's home studio in Topanga Canyon, dubbed "Redwood Studios".
 Young recalls building the studio in the liner notes to Decade: "I put the wood on the walls myself and loved that feeling.
 My house was on a steep hill overlooking the canyon.
 The French horn player ran out of breath on my steep driveway."
 Musicians for these sessions generally feature CSNY bassist Greg Reeves, Crazy Horse drummer Ralph Molina and burgeoning eighteen-year-old musical prodigy Nils Lofgren of the Washington, D.C.–based band Grin on piano.
 The incorporation of Lofgren was a characteristically idiosyncratic decision by Young, as Lofgren had not played keyboards on a regular basis prior to the sessions.
 Along with Jack Nitzsche, Lofgren would join an augmented Crazy Horse sans Young before enjoying success with his own group as well as solo cult success and membership in Bruce Springsteen's E Street Band.
 Biographer Jimmy McDonough has asserted that Young was intentionally trying to combine Crazy Horse and CSNY on this release, with members of the former band appearing alongside Stephen Stills and Reeves.
 The album features several song where Young performs on piano as the primary instrument; "Oh, Lonesome Me" also features his first use of harmonica on record.

-The April session for "When You Dance, I Can Really Love" at Young's Topanga home studio marks the last time Crazy Horse played together with Danny Whitten.
-Young remembers in a post on his website: "Danny Whitten could not make the sessions but he did come in at the end and recorded with us, doing a lot of chorus singing on many songs and playing on one song, "When You Dance I Can Really Love".
-Jack Nitzsche was there on a wild piano.
-Billy Talbot on bass.
-What a memory that is!
-Ralph Molina played drums on every track."
-He continues in his memoir:

-We had finished a lot of the recording when word came through Billy that Danny had cleaned up.
-He came out and we played "When You Dance I Can Really Love" with him, Billy, and Jack.
-Crazy Horse was back together again.
-We rerecorded a lot of the chorus vocals with Danny singing, and they were a lot better than what we had before.
-It was great having Danny back!
-It really made the record better, and it felt so good to play with Danny again.
-Jack, too!
-Jack's piano on that track is unreal.
-We were really soaring!
-But that was it for the original Crazy Horse with Danny and Jack.